-- Until today, we have learned the methods and paradigms of "Environmental Health" - Please select one of the topics (eg. environmental toxicology), then briefly explain why it is important for health, properly citing at least one academic publication, followed by your own opinion. - Format: Free, within 2 pages of A4 paper or about 1500 words in e-mail to <minato-nakazawa@umin.net>. - Deadline: 31 December 2019
+- Until today, we have learned the methods and paradigms of "Environmental Health" - Please select one of the topics (eg. environmental toxicology), then briefly explain why it is important for health, properly citing at least one academic publication, followed by your own opinion. - Format: As MS-Word's document file (.docx), LibreOffice Writer's document file (.odt) or pdf file (.pdf), within 2 pages of A4 paper or about 1500 words in e-mail to <minato-nakazawa@people.kobe-u.ac.jp>. - Deadline: 31 December 2022